artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 one area does not effect the other.
 Rights records cannot be imported with descriptions via CSV.

-For more information, see
+At present, the PREMIS rights added to a record are only visible to authenticated (i.e. logged in) users.

-:ref:`Add rights to an archival description <rights-archival-description>`.
+For more information, see :ref:`rights`, especially :ref:`rights-archival-description`, and :ref:`premis-template`.

 :ref:`Back to the top <isad-template>`